Skip to content

 Phone

-The Phone widget allows you to test applications relying on telephony features and observe their behavior when receiving a call or a text message.
+The Phone widget allows you to simulate phone calls and text messages to test applications relying on telephony features and monitor their behavior.

-3. Click Call to simulate a call, or enter some text and click Send message to simulate a text message.
+• Enter some text and click SEND MESSAGE to simulate a text message.

 Text messages are displayed in the virtual device via a notification, but they can also be read in the Messaging application.